hzbu820/EC521-Final-Project/scripts/README.md

 ## 7) Use in the browser
 - Reload the extension after any code changes.
-- Hover a chip → click “Deep Scan”.
+- Hover a chip and click "Deep Scan".
 - Tooltips will show sandbox indicators (Python/JavaScript/TypeScript).
-- Go/Rust currently show “Deep scan not available; heuristic only.”
+- Go/Rust currently show "Deep scan not available; heuristic only."

 ## Notes
 - Deep Scan needs Docker running.
 If Docker/VM is unavailable, the extension will fall back to a simulated result.